polyphony-chat/docs/docs/Protocol Specifications/core.md

   - A federated chat application
   - A federated social media platform

-TODO: Maybe move this to section 8.1.3

-!!! info "Which features should be included in a P2 extension?"

-    Open source P2 extensions describing a  should always be *basic* versions of that service, including only features that are deemed necessary for the service to work.
-Additional features can be implementation specific details, or further extensions.

-    To grow the ecosystem of interoperable [services](#9-services), it is encouraged to first develop a generic version of that service, which acts as a shared base for all implementations.
-This shared base can then be extended with the exact, non-service-critical features that are needed for a specific implementation.

-    For example, a generic, federated chat service extension may offer routes for adding reactions to messages.
-However, a route for adding reactions with full-screen animation effects would be better suited as an implementation-specific detail.

 A good P2 extension should never be both at the same time.
 If a P2 extension is both a major technological addition and a document describing a particular application use case, it should likely be split into two separate extensions.